Maths in Years 7-11

 All diagrams should be drawn with a ruler and pencil.

 Internal examinations are set once a year.
 In addition, class teachers set tests at appropriate times in the year.
 Students are always be given notice of these exams and tests together with details of what is being tested.
+Revision lists are produced for each assessment with key topics listed, alongside the corresponding Hegarty Maths clips.
 They are an important and useful indicator of a student’s progress and should be taken seriously.

 All students in year 11 take the Edexcel GCSE Mathematics Linear examination 1MA1.
 This will be at Higher (grades 9-4) or Foundation (grades 5-1) level.
 The examinations consist of 3 papers, two with and one without a calculator.